Victoria University

 University Governance sits in the Office of the Vice Chancellor.
 The Governance and Secretariat Unit is responsible for managing many of the governance functions of the University, principally through advice and support of the University's governance bodies.

-The Hon Steve Bracks AC
+The Hon.
+Steve Bracks AC

 Chancellor of Victoria University